rmountjoy92/VectorCloud/README.md

 ## Soon
 * develop RESTFUL API
 * document code
-* create how to install/run section in readme
 * add network state, pose, status output to status
 * add more buttons to home screen for more robot functions
 * animations list page with links with ability to click to animate vector (all thousands of them) with search option.